-The manufacturer applies to register a project using the new method.
-However, the R&D and newness criteria are not met because the manufacturer has continued the new practises after conclusion of the R&D and the activities are likely to continue in the absence of ACCU Scheme support.
-In the consultation paper, you'll see these questions posed, both keen to get your views, particularly on these aspects of the proposed amendments.
+The manufacturer applies to register a project using the new method, however, the R&D and newness criteria are not met because the manufacturer has continued the new practises after conclusion of the R&D and the activities are likely to continue in the absence of ACCU Scheme support.

+SLIDE 20

+In the consultation paper, you'll see these questions posed, keen to get your views, particularly on these aspects of the proposed amendments.

+SLIDE 21

 Before we get to questions, I'll hand back to Ingrid to outline next steps.